Mindfulness | Practice Makes Progress

 - Mindful Movement: Yoga is a popular way to practice mindful movement, but other activities, like walking, can help too.
 While walking, notice how your body moves.
 Pay attention from the ground up.
 Notice how all four corners of your feet feel on the ground, how your knees bend when you take a step, how your arms swing or stay still by your side, and perhaps how your posture helps you to move differently.
 Focus less on where you are going.
 While the intention is to move your body, ultimately the practice is about finding stillness in the mind.

 - Let Go: You can also achieve mindfulness by remembering to let go of the notion to always be doing something.
 Take a few minutes a day to just be.
-“Being mode” is slowing down your mind to relinquish what you cannot control and accepting your state of mind as it is right now rather than constantly going and doing.
+Psychology Today describes this “being mode” as slowing down your mind to relinquish what you cannot control and accepting your state of mind as it is right now rather than constantly going and doing.

 What are the benefits of mindfulness?